 There are a variety of existing and emerging applications (e.g., as discussed in [1] and [2]) that operate with screen content where a 4:4:4 format is strongly preferred over the YUV 4:2:0 format.
 However, the lack of wide-spread support for video codecs supporting 4:4:4 formats is a hindrance for these applications.
 Moreover, for certain critical uses such as scrolling titles and hard-edged graphics, there may sometimes be a significant benefit for 4:4:4 use in other scenarios.

 In this contribution, we propose an approach to use codecs designed for YUV 4:2:0 content to compress and represent 4:4:4 content through the use of frame packing.
 The contribution is an update of the prior contributions JCTVC-K0240 [2], JCTVC-L0316 [3], JCTVC-M0281 [4] and JCTVC-N0270 [5] and JCTVC-O0198 [6] that provides new experimental results on the screen content and range extensions test set, over the main-tier and high-tier QP ranges.
 Also, a variation of the band-separated approach, a lifting-based band-separation technique is proposed and evaluated.
-It is shown that the lifting-based band-separation approach is superior to the prior band-separation approach for most screen content and eliminates rounding errors, which is a frequent issue with band-separation approach..
+It is shown that the lifting-based band-separation approach is superior to the prior band-separation approach for most screen content and eliminates rounding errors, which is a frequent issue with band-separation approach.
 This contribution also provides specification text along with a figure illustrating the frame packing of 4:4:4 content into 4:2:0 format.
 In addition, this contribution provides updated software capable of handling the frame-packing and frame-unpacking processes.

 The frame packing of the 4:4:4 content is done using a main view and an auxiliary view.
 Both the main and auxiliary views are in an equivalent of a 4:2:0 format.
 The main view may be independently useful, while the auxiliary view is useful when interpreted appropriately together with the main view.
 This ability to transmit 4:4:4 signal through conventional 4:2:0 decoders is the motivating factor for this proposal, and it is expected to enable quicker and widespread deployment of 4:4:4 content.